Hatherleigh

 The parish church is dedicated to St John the Baptist and has a western tower topped by a shingled spire.
 The spire was destroyed in the Burns' Day Storm of 1990 and a replica of the original now stands in its place.
 The nave and aisles are divided by granite arcades.
 The font is Norman and the original wagon roofs remain.
+Since 2024, a disused vestry in the church grounds has housed a gymnasium.

 An impressive obelisk one mile (1.6 km) east of the town commemorates Lt Col. William Morris (d.
 1858 in India): it was built in 1860.

 Hatherleigh was the beginning of the 7th stage of the Tour of Britain in September 2009 and record numbers turned out to watch the famous race begin.
 Hatherleigh had often been on the course of the Tour but this was the first time a stage had started in the town.

 Hatherleigh saw the Olympic torch pass through the town on 21 May 2012.

 There is an electoral ward with the same name.
 The population at the 2011 census was 2,218.

 There is no railway station within Hatherleigh's boundaries.
 However residents can use the nearby railway station in Okehampton now that the Dartmoor Line has reopened with regular services to Exeter.

 The village is part of the Ruby Country which covers 45 parishes around the market towns of Holsworthy and Hatherleigh.
 These two towns were at the centre of the 2001 Foot and Mouth Disease outbreak, and although agriculture was directly affected, most local businesses suffered considerable financial hardship.
 As a result, the Ruby Country Initiative was established, a not for profit partnership, to help create a more robust and sustainable local economy, and to create an identity for the area.